shaleen-wonder-ent/user-guides/F5_workload_replacement_on_Azure_Final.md

 ## What Contoso Currently Has (Current State Summary)

-Based on discovery discussions, Contoso operates a **hybrid application delivery** model with multiple F5 form factors and split traffic paths.
+Based on discovery discussions, Contoso operates a **hybrid application delivery** model with multiple F5 form factors and **two distinct access paths** (LAN and Internet).

 ### 1) Mixed F5 footprint
 - **F5 virtual appliances on‑prem**